GNOME/blueprint-compiler/README.md

-# gtk-blueprint-tool
+# Blueprint

-A prototype markup language for GTK user interface files.
+A markup language for GTK user interface files.

 ## Motivation